codeigniter4projects/module-tests/README.md

 can modify or replace with your own.
 Also be sure to modify **tests/_support/DatabaseTestCase.php** to point to your seed and include any additional steps in `setUp()`.

+### Session Tests

+Similarly there is a pre-configured test case available with a mock session configured to make testing sessions easy: **tests/_support/SessionTestCase.php**.